 Make sure to apply grease sparingly.
-You can either apply the oil through direct contact or transfer the grease from a rag to the chain.
+You can either apply the oil directly onto the chain parts or by pulling the chain through a rag with oil on it.

 Here you can learn how to oil your bike chain:

-How often should I clean and oil the chain?
+How often should I clean and oil my chain?

-The more you bike, the more often you'll need to tune-up your bike.
-We recommend the following intervals to regularly clean you chain.
+If you do more off-road cycling, you'll need to oil the chainyour bike more often.
+We recommend the following intervals to regularly clean your chain: